I'm fighting for

 Push for more cross-regional planning and cooperation in housing development, paying particular attention to the flow of traffic and availability of public transportation.

-Streamline permitting processes, collaborate with the State to reduce redundancies, standardize fees, and investigate which fees can be reduced for ethical building practices.
+Streamline permitting and planning processes, collaborate with the State to reduce redundancies, and reward water-wise construction with reduced tap fees.

 Ensure that local real estate investors can fairly compete with multinational corporations.